Skip to content

 2. Round/Oval Mats: These mats have a circular or oval shape and are perfect for practicing circular or flowing movements.
 They provide a larger surface area to move around and are suitable for gentle and restorative yoga.

 3. Hourglass Mats: Hourglass-shaped mats are designed to provide additional support and stability for practitioners.
-They are wider at the ends and narrow in the middle, giving your hands and feet more space to move while keeping your center of gravity balanced.
+They are wider at the ends and narrow in the middle, giving your hands and feet more space to move while keeping your centre of gravity balanced.

 4. Square Mats: Square mats are a unique option for yogis who prefer a different shape to the traditional rectangle.
 They provide more room to move and offer a different aesthetic to the traditional mat.